Man who gave tortillas thrown at game denies racist intent

 “No matter the intent of the tosser, the ethnic implications are unavoidable; they’re undeniable,” Lee Pontes, Coronado school board president, said this week.

 Orange Glen’s coach and two parents of the team’s players said they believe Laaperi started the post-game altercation.
-Serna, who attended the game, said the Orange Glen team confronted Coronado, The San Diego Union-Tribune reported.
+Serna, who attended the game, said in his statement that the Orange Glen team approached Coronado and Laaperi ordered his players into the locker room to avoid any further confrontation.

 Mueller declined to comment on the decision to release Laaperi, saying it was a personnel issue.